-- 4.1 The Committee's specific responsibilities are: - 4.1.1 periodically assessing the structure, size and composition of the Board, making a proposal for a composition profile of the Board, including keeping under review the Board's policy on diversity; - 4.1.2 evaluating the balance of skills, experience, independence and knowledge on the Board, its diversity (including as to gender and ethnicity), how the Board works together as a unit and other factors which may be relevant to its effectiveness; - 4.1.3 succession planning (including the development of a diverse pipeline for succession) for the Board including evaluating and recommending termination of service of individual members of the Board as appropriate for cause or for other proper reasons: - 4.1.4 drawing up selection criteria and appointment procedures for Directors: - 4.1.5 approving, on behalf of the Board, the contractual terms for Executive Directors and Non-Executive Directors; - 4.1.6 recommending to the Board candidates for nomination as Executive Directors (including Chief Executive Officer) and as Non-Executive Directors each year having due regard to their performance and ability to contribute to the Board in light of knowledge, skills, diversity and experience required; - 4.1.7 recommending to the Board candidates for election as Chairman and Senior Independent Director of the Board; - 4.1.8 periodically reviewing and recommending to the Board candidates for election as members to the Board Committees and for the election as chairman for each Board Committee from the appointed members of the Board Committee.
-In the case of the Audit Committee the Chairman will consider the Committee's recommendation and will make a proposal to the Board.
-In addition, the Committee shall recommend to the Board candidates to fill vacancies or new positions on the Board Committees as necessary or desirable and review and make recommendations to the Board concerning any removal of Committee members; - 4.1.9 reviewing the feedback in respect of the role and functioning of the Board Committees arising from Board and Board Committee evaluations and making any recommendations as appropriate in respect of the Board Committees to the Chairman: - 4.1.10 supervising the policy of the Chief Executive Officer on the selection criteria and appointment procedures for the Unilever Leadership Executive and Senior Corporate Executives: - 4.1.11 approving appointments to or removals from the Unilever Leadership Executive following recommendations from the Chief Executive Officer and ensuring that all other Directors are made aware of announcements relating to such appointments and removals before they are made; - 4.1.12 ensuring that succession planning to the Unilever Leadership Executive and the leadership development plans to enhance such succession planning are discussed at the Board at least appendix. - 4.1.13 advising the Board as it may require in relation to any related party transactions or conflicts of interest involving PLC and the Directors;
+- 4.1 The Committee's specific responsibilities are: - 4.1.1 periodically assessing the structure, size and composition of the Board, making a proposal for a composition profile of the Board, including keeping under review the Board's policy on diversity; - 4.1.2 evaluating the balance of skills, experience, independence and knowledge on the Board, its diversity (including as to gender and ethnicity), how the Board works together as a unit and other factors which may be relevant to its effectiveness; - 4.1.3 succession planning (including the development of a diverse pipeline for succession) for the Board including evaluating and recommending termination of service of individual members of the Board as appropriate for cause or for other proper reasons: - 4.1.4 drawing up selection criteria and appointment procedures for Directors; - 4.1.5 approving, on behalf of the Board, the contractual terms for Executive Directors and Non-Executive Directors; - 4.1.6 recommending to the Board candidates for nomination as Executive Directors (including Chief Executive Officer) and as Non-Executive Directors each year having due regard to their performance and ability to contribute to the Board in light of knowledge, skills, diversity and experience required; - 4.1.7 recommending to the Board candidates for election as Chair and Senior Independent Director of the Board; - 4.1.8 periodically reviewing and recommending to the Board candidates for election as members to the Board Committees and for the election as chair for each Board Committee from the appointed members of the Board Committee.
+In the case of the Audit Committee the Chair will consider the Committee's recommendation and will make a proposal to the Board.
+In addition, the Committee shall recommend to the Board candidates to fill vacancies or new positions on the Board Committees as necessary or desirable and review and make recommendations to the Board concerning any removal of Committee members; - 4.1.9 approving the annual Board and Board Committee evaluation process;

-- 4.1.14 periodically reviewing and assessing Unilever's practices and procedures in relation to workforce engagement; and - 4.1.15 oversight of all matters relating to corporate governance.
+- 4.1.10 supervising the policy of the Chief Executive Officer on the selection criteria and appointment procedures for the Unilever Leadership Executive and Senior Corporate Executives; - 4.1.11 approving appointments to or removals from the Unilever Leadership Executive following recommendations from the Chief Executive Officer and ensuring that all other Directors are made aware of announcements relating to such appointments and removals before they are made; - 4.1.12 ensuring that succession planning to the Unilever Leadership Executive and the leadership development plans to enhance such succession planning are discussed at the Board at least annually; - 4.1.13 advising the Board as it may require in relation to any related party transactions or conflicts of interest involving PLC and the Directors; - 4.1.14 periodically reviewing and assessing Unilever's practices and procedures in relation to workforce engagement; and - 4.1.15 oversight of all matters relating to corporate governance.